Encoding classical data into the squeezing of noisy-states for plasmonic communication

 The encoded squeezing, embedded in the noisy background ($\bar{n}_{\rm p}=10,000$), gives rise to observable quadrature correlations at the BS outputs~\cite{kim2002entanglement,tan2008quantum,torrome2024advances}.
-This is because a BS transforms single-mode squeezing into entanglement or, more generally, measurable correlations between its outputs~\cite{ge2015conservation,braunstein2005quantum}.
-The strength of these correlations grows with the degree of squeezing~\cite{asboth2005computable}.
-While thermal noise typically degrades entanglement in two-mode squeezed states~\cite{duan2000inseparability,tasgin2019anatomy}, quadrature correlations can survive and remain detectable --similar to what is exploited in quantum illumination protocols~\cite{tan2008quantum,zhuang2021quantum,barzanjeh2015microwave}.
+This is because a BS transforms single-mode squeezing into entanglement or, more generally, measurable correlations between its outputs~\cite{ge2015conservation,braunstein2005quantum,ou1987detection}.
+The strength of these correlations grows with the degree of squeezing~\cite{asboth2005computable,ou1987detection}.
+While thermal noise typically degrades entanglement in two-mode squeezed states~\cite{duan2000inseparability,tasgin2019anatomy}, quadrature correlations can survive and remain detectable --similar to what is exploited in quantum illumination protocols~\cite{gundogan2025enhanced,tan2008quantum,zhuang2021quantum,barzanjeh2015microwave}.
 As a result, the signal-to-noise ratio~(SNR) of these correlations can be sufficiently high that even at propagation lengths as large as $L=10L_0$ (corresponding to transmittivity $\eta=e^{-10}=0.45\times 10^{-4}$), only two copies ($M=2$) of the single-mode squeezed noisy state ($\bar{n}_{\rm p}=10,000$ and squeezing $r=0.576$~\cite{PS_squeezingNp}) is enough for detection.
-This is in stark contrast to the case of a squeezed vacuum state ($\bar{n}_{\rm p}=0$), where $M=10^5$ are required to extract the same squeezing information at comparable distances.~\footnote{Kindly distinguish between two methods. (i) Extracting the squeezing information by performing noise measurements on the single-mode SPP state after the $L=10L_0$ propagation. (ii) Splitting the same single-mode SPP state in the BS and measuring the correlations.
-The latter necessitates smaller number of copies.}
+This is in stark contrast to the case of a squeezed vacuum state ($\bar{n}_{\rm p}=0$), where $M=10^5$ measurements are required to extract the same squeezing information at comparable distances.~\footnote{ There are three conceptually distinct methods for extracting squeezing information after SPP propagation: (i) Directly measuring noise in the single-mode SPP state after propagation over $L = 10L_0$; (ii) Splitting the same single-mode state using a beam splitter and then measuring output correlations ---this approach significantly reduces the number of copies needed; (iii) Using a squeezed noisy state (rather than a squeezed vacuum) and performing correlation measurements after beam splitting.
+This last method reduces the number of required measurements by a factor of $10^{-5}$ to $10^{-4}$ compared to method (ii)~\cite{PS_numner_of_photons}. }